"For reasons of safety, we ask the public not to run or obstruct the runners."

 The simple act of running has been described by Creed in a number of ways and in his own playful way we are left with only speculations as to his true intentions.

+But as you stroll through the turbine hall it is the actions and interactions of the passing public that perhaps give a true context and understanding of the spectacle that Creed has created.
 A large crowd, a massive collective obstruction, unfeeling, disinterested, passive aggressive, causing the runner to make a big deviation through the space.
 The architecture regarded subconsciously dictating the runners efficient choice of path.
 A clear run, the runner is off line but easily adapting to surrounding bodies.
 It is at points where the runners movements are not only affected by the architecture of the Tate’s classic hall but the movements and physicality of those who are adjacent to the action that a sense of real and uncontrived fascination can be invoked in the viewer.
 Selfish, unconcerned, non negotiating of the space, the group collectively mark their presence in the space unconcerned by their obstructive manner.
 They will not move, they feel their importance and impose their will on the runner.
 Two others step aside polite, tolerant engaged in the full social spectacle.
 Here in the Tate we see modern society and its conditions reflected in the reactions of all those who inhabit the space with the runner.
 It is in the variety of responses that we can see a society where simple adherence to social codes and norms has shifted to more selfish and individualistic motives.
 Three young women.
 Interested, amused that they are obstructing the runners path, pleased to be influencing the process, briefly revelling in the attention.
 Arrogant, deliberately obstructive, more interested in their own personal space and projecting their identity to any adjacent person.
 The runner approaches the group, she deviates her path, they see her as an irritation.

 We see a society at conflict, in which the need to assert ones own individuality and personality on many occasions predominates over a tolerant and respectful attitude to others.
 The runner is not only negotiating the architecture of the building but the social architecture of our times.